-- (i) For the financial year ended 31 December 2022, the Company paid a final tax exempt (one-tier) dividend of 1.08 Singapore cents per ordinary share.
-For the financial year ended 31 December 2023, the Company paid a first interim tax exempt (one-tier) dividend of 0.76 Singapore cents per ordinary share and will be paying a final tax exempt (one-tier) dividend of 0.85 Singapore cents per ordinary share, if approved by the members at this AGM. - (ii) Upon the retirement of Mr Lim Wee Hann as an Independent Director of the Company at the conclusion of this AGM, he will concurrently cease to be the Chairman of the Nominating and Remuneration Committees and a member of the Audit Committee. - (iii) Dr Lee Hung Ming, a Director of the Company who retires by rotation at this AGM.
-Dr Lee Hung Ming, will upon re-election as a Director of the Company, remain as an Executive Director and will be considered non-independent.
-For more information on Dr Lee Hung Ming, please refer to the "Board of Directors" section in this Annual Report 2023. - (iv) The Ordinary Resolution 6, if passed, will empower the Directors of the Company, effective until the conclusion of the next annual general meeting of the Company, or the date by which the next annual general meeting of the Company is required by law to be held or such authority is varied or revoked by the Company in a general meeting, whichever is the earlier, to allot and issue Shares, make or grant Instruments convertible into Shares and to issue Shares pursuant to such Instruments, up to a number not exceeding, in total, one hundred per centum (100%) of the total number of issued Shares (excluding treasury shares and subsidiary holdings) in the capital of the Company, of which up to fifty per centum (50%) may be issued other than on a pro-rata basis to shareholders.
+- (i) For the financial year ended 31 December 2023, the Company paid a final tax exempt (one-tier) dividend of 0.85 Singapore cents per ordinary share.
+For the financial year ended 31 December 2024, the Company paid a first interim tax exempt (one-tier) dividend of 0.3 Singapore cents per ordinary share and will be paying a final tax exempt (one-tier) dividend of 0.7 Singapore cents per ordinary share, if approved by the members at this AGM. - (ii) Mr Chong Weng Hoe, a Director of the Company who retires by rotation at this AGM.
+Mr Chong Weng Hoe, will upon re-election as a Director of the Company, remain as the Chairman of the Board and Audit Committee and a member of the Remuneration and Nominating Committees and will be considered independent for the purposes of Catalist Rule 704(7).
+For more information on Mr Chong Weng Hoe, please refer to the "Board of Directors" section in this Annual Report 2024. - (iii) Ms Zhang Yongmei, a Director of the Company who retires by rotation at this AGM.
+Ms Zhang Yongmei, will upon re-election as a Director of the Company, remain as a member of the Audit, Remuneration and Nominating Committees and will be considered non-independent for the purpose of Catalist Rule 704(7).
+For more information on Ms Zhang Yongmei, please refer to the "Board of Directors" section in this Annual Report 2024. - (iv) Ms Wee Kim Lin Evelyn, a Director of the Company who retires by rotation at this AGM.
+Ms Wee Kim Lin Evelyn, will upon re-election as a Director of the Company, remain as the Chairman of the Remuneration and Nominating Committees and a member of the Audit Committee and will be considered independent for the purposes of Catalist Rule 704(7).
+For more information on Ms Wee Kim Lin Evelyn, please refer to the "Board of Directors" section in this Annual Report 2024.

+(v) The Ordinary Resolution 8, if passed, will empower the Directors of the Company, effective until the conclusion of the next annual general meeting of the Company, or the date by which the next annual general meeting of the Company is required by law to be held or such authority is varied or revoked by the Company in a general meeting, whichever is the earlier, to allot and issue Shares, make or grant Instruments convertible into Shares and to issue Shares pursuant to such Instruments, up to a number not exceeding, in total, one hundred per centum (100%) of the total number of issued Shares (excluding treasury shares and subsidiary holdings) in the capital of the Company, of which up to fifty per centum (50%) may be issued other than on a pro-rata basis to shareholders.

-For determining the aggregate number of Shares that may be issued, the percentage of issued Shares (excluding treasury shares and subsidiary holdings) will be calculated based on the total number of issued Shares (excluding treasury shares and subsidiary holdings) in the capital of the Company at the time Ordinary Resolution 6 is passed after adjusting for new Shares arising from the conversion or exercise of any convertible securities or share options or vesting of share awards and any subsequent bonus issue, consolidation or subdivision of shares.
+For determining the aggregate number of Shares that may be issued, the percentage of issued Shares (excluding treasury shares and subsidiary holdings) will be calculated based on the total number of issued Shares (excluding treasury shares and subsidiary holdings) in the capital of the Company at the time Ordinary Resolution 8 is passed after adjusting for new Shares arising from the conversion or exercise of any convertible securities or share options or vesting of share awards and any subsequent bonus issue, consolidation or subdivision of shares.
 These adjustments are only to be made in respect of new shares arising from convertible securities, share options or share awards which were issued and outstanding or subsisting at the time of the passing of this Resolution.